jameshfisher/jameshfisher.com/_posts/2016-11-16-swift-json-serialize.md

+---
-# JSON serialization in Swift
+title: How do I serialize JSON in Swift?
+---

-Since everything on the web is wrong:
+Everything on the web is wrong; here's how you do it:

 ```swift
 let serialized : Data = try!JSONSerialization.data(withJSONObject: ["someKey": "someValue"], options: []);